 So, what’s the lesson?
 Don’t write a ton of fake reviews for your products.
-Websites use algorithms that sniff and snuff out certain faux-views.
+Websites use algorithms that sniff and snuff out faux-feedback.
 Best to avoid them altogether.

 Online Review Truth #4: Don’t Sabotage Competitors’ Listings

 You ask yourself, “Is it legal to pay for online reviews or post fake ones?”
-But decide not to look it up.
 And then, in a moment of weakness, frustration takes your wheel and you screed-type some nasty feedback on a competitor’s listing.
 Your (misguided) rationale?
 Well, if I trash competing products, more people are likely to find me!